pubnub/pubnub-mcp-server/resources/sdk_docs/kotlin_publish-and-subscribe.md

 ## Publish

+This method is available to use with the `Channel` entity.
+For more information, refer to [Channel](/docs/sdks/kotlin/entities/channel).

-Available in entities: Channel
+### Available in entities
+Channel

-Sends a message to all channel subscribers.
-PubNub replicates and delivers to all subscribed clients.
+`publish()` sends a message to all channel subscribers.

 - Prerequisites and limitations
-  - Initialize PubNub with publishKey.
+  - Initialize with `publishKey`.
-  - Create a Channel entity to publish to.
+  - Create a [Channel](/docs/sdks/kotlin/entities/channel) to publish to.
-  - Not required to be subscribed to publish.
+  - You don't have to be subscribed to publish.
-  - Cannot publish to multiple channels simultaneously.
+  - You cannot publish to multiple channels simultaneously.
 - Security
-  - Enable TLS/SSL by setting ssl = true at initialization.
+  - Enable TLS/SSL by setting `ssl = true` during [initialization](/docs/sdks/kotlin/api-reference/configuration).
+Optional [encryption](/docs/sdks/kotlin/api-reference/configuration#cryptomodule).
-  - Optional message encryption via CryptoModule.

 - Message data
-  - Any JSON-serializable type (objects, arrays, numbers, strings; UTF‑8).
+  - Any JSON-serializable data (objects, arrays, numbers, strings).
+Avoid custom classes/functions.
-  - Don’t JSON serialize message or meta; pass objects directly.
+  - Don't JSON serialize `message` or `meta`; the SDK handles serialization.
 - Size
-  - Max 32 KiB (includes escaped chars and channel name).
-Aim for < ~1,800 bytes.
-  - Exceeding returns “Message Too Large” error.
+  - Max 32 KiB (includes escaped characters and channel name).
+Aim < ~1,800 bytes.
+Exceeding returns `Message Too Large`.
+See [limits](/docs/general/messages/publish#message-size-limit).
 - Publish rate
-  - Publish as fast as bandwidth allows.
-Subscribers have soft throughput limits; in-memory queue holds only 100 messages.
+  - Publish as fast as bandwidth allows; there is a [soft limit](/docs/general/setup/limits).
+In-memory queue stores only 100 messages; excess may drop if subscribers lag.
 - Custom message type
-  - Optional customMessageType: business-specific label like text, action, poll.
+  - Optional `customMessageType` to label messages (for example `text`, `action`, `poll`).
 - Best practices
-  - Publish serially, not concurrently.
-  - Verify success return code before sending next.
+  - Publish serially; verify success; publish next only after success.
   - Retry on failure.
-  - Keep in-memory queue under 100 messages.
+  - Keep queue <100 messages; throttle bursts (for example ≤5 msg/s).
-  - Throttle bursts (e.g., ≤ 5 msgs/sec) to meet latency needs.

 ### Method(s)

+Create a [`Channel` entity](/docs/sdks/kotlin/entities/channel) and call:

 ```
 1val channel = pubnub.channel("channelName")
 2